AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-queries.md

 The above example relies on the out-of-the-box GraphQL schema for Magento, defined at the server.
-In this request, we're querying multiple types of data at once, the query expresses exactly the fields we want, and the returned data is formatted very similarly to the query itself.
+In this request, we're querying multiple types of data at once, the query expresses exactly the fields we want, and the returned data is formatted similarly to the query itself.

 > GraphQL clients obfuscate the form of the actual HTTP request being sent, but this is easy to discover.
 If you're using
-> a browser-based client, observe the Network tab when a query is sent, and you'll see that the request contains a raw
+> a browser-based client, observe the Network tab when a query is sent.
+You see that the request contains a raw
 > body consisting of "query: `{string}`", where `{string}` is simply the raw string of your entire query.
 If
-> the request is being sent as a GET, the query might be encoded in the querystring parameter "query" instead.
+> the request is being sent as a GET, the query might be encoded in the query string parameter "query" instead.
 Unlike
 > with REST, the HTTP request type doesn't matter, only the contents of the query.

 ## Querying for What We Want